YOUR DECISIONS AFFECT

 Hildegard Fuchs

-The 12-hour window for full failover.
-That's in our operational resilience assessment as acceptable?
+The 12-hour failover window.
+Is that on our operational resilience assessment as acceptable?

 Katharina Engel

 It wasn't, because we didn't know it existed.
-Now that we do, we need to decide whether to require NexCore to reduce it, to build our own failover capability, or to diversify away from ApexCloud-dependent providers for at least two of the four services.
+Now we do, we choose: require NexCore to reduce it, build our own failover, or diversify away from ApexCloud-dependent providers for at least two of the four services.

 Hildegard Fuchs